Teurnia

 Teurnia (later Tiburnia) was a Roman city (municipium).
-Today its ruins lie in western Carinthia.
-In late antiquity it was also a bishop's see, and towards the end of Roman times it was mentioned as the capital of the province of Noricum mediterraneum.
+Today its ruins lie in the western Austrian state of Carinthia.
+In late antiquity it was also a bishop's see (today being a Catholic titular see), and towards the end of Roman times it was mentioned as the capital of the province of Noricum mediterraneum.

 History

 Ancient Teurnia was situated on a wooded hill at the village of St. Peter in Holz (Slovenian: Sveti Peter v Lesu) in the municipality of Lendorf in the Lurnfeld valley, four kilometres to the west of Spittal an der Drau in Upper (i.e. western) Carinthia, Austria.
 As early as 1100 BC, people had lived there on Holzerberg hill, which may well have also been the centre of the Celtic Taurisci nation before c.
 50 AD the Roman town was built with a forum, a market basilica, a temple on the city's Capitol, Thermae or public baths, terraced housing on two terraces, and a temple dedicated to Grannus, the Celtic counterpart deity of Aesculap, god of medicine and healing, but in Teurnia invoked as Grannus Apollo.
 Usually older hill-top settlements were moved by the Romans to lower-lying areas with the one exception of the oppidum at Teurnia in the tribal region of the Ambidravi, where old names are said to have been retained and no renaming took place.

 Teurnia was one of the largest places in all Noricum with, in its peak period, a population of 30,000.
 Towards the end of the Empire the population decreased; people left the housing terraces, and the slopes being no longer suitable for agriculture were used as cemeteries.
 At the same time walls went up surrounding the hilltop with material from the deserted houses.